BCDH/TEI-Completer/README.md

 # TEI Completer

-The TEI Completer is a highly customizable plugin for setting up and activating remote-driven attribute-value completions in the oXygen XML Editor.
+The TEI Completer is a highly customizable plugin for setting up and activating remote-driven attribute-value autocompletions in the oXygen XML Editor.

 We use it in a variety of contexts ranging from morphosyntactic annotation and standardization of historical spellings, to linking words with particular dictionary senses and reference strings with entries in authority files.